Sony A7R II versus Leica Q Typ 116

 Despite having a slightly smaller sensor, the Sony A7R II offers a higher resolution of 42.2 megapixel, compared with 24 MP of the Leica Q Typ 116.
 This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.52μm versus 6.00μm for the Q Typ 116).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that the A7R II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the A7R II provides substantially higher image quality than the Q Typ 116, with an overall score that is 13 points higher.
 This advantage is based on 1.7 bits higher color depth, 1.2 EV in additional dynamic range, and 0.6 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Sony A7R II (⇒ rgt)||Full Frame||42.2||7952||5304||4K/30p||26.0||13.9||3434||98|